How to put cash you’re keeping on the sidelines back to work in the market

-“These proposed changes are beneficial to empower individuals to reach savings goals and provide more flexibility upon retirement.”
+“These changes can empower individuals to reach savings goals and provide more flexibility upon retirement.”

 “The ability to put more income to work in a tax-advantaged retirement savings plan not only boosts retirement savings,” says Darr, “but also reduces current taxable income.”
 As a result, some individuals may be able to avoid moving into a higher tax bracket by deferring a larger chunk of their salary and taking advantage of expanded catch-up contributions.

-A provision of SECURE 2.0 Act that takes effect beginning in 2024 will allow employers to make contributions to workplace savings plans for employees who are still repaying student loans.
+A provision of SECURE 2.0 Act that takes effect beginning in 2024 will allow employers to make contributions to workplace savings plans on behalf of employees who are still repaying student loans.
 It isn’t unusual for younger workers carrying student debt to forego retirement plan contributions in order to continue to pay off college loans.
-Under the proposed legislation, employers would be allowed to make contributions for employees faced with this dilemma, even if those employees do not make retirement plan contributions.
+Under the new law, employers would be allowed to make contributions on behalf of employees faced with this dilemma, even if those employees do not make retirement plan contributions.
 Employer retirement plan contributions can match the amounts of student loan debt repaid by the individual worker in a given year.

 “This creates an excellent opportunity for employers to offer an incentive to attract and retain employees,” says Darr.
 She notes that it could prove to be an effective way to kick-start a retirement savings plan for younger workers who are burdened with college loans.

-As you consider what new opportunities may be available to enhance your retirement savings in the future, take the time to assess where you stand today.
-Your financial professional can help you review your current strategy and discuss which changes may be most beneficial.
+As you consider what new opportunities may be most appropriate to enhance your retirement savings in the future, take the time to assess where you stand today.
+A financial professional can help you review your current strategy and discuss which changes may be most beneficial.
 You may also wish to consult with your tax advisor to understand the potential tax ramifications of any decisions you make.